-The adoption of these important strategic documents followed more than eight months of community engagement to ensure they reflected the views, vision, and direction of those living in the Shire.
+strategic documents followed more direction of those living in the Shire.

-It also included Council's first ever Community Forum.
+ever Community Forum.

 The forum ensured an independently recruited representative sample of representatives from across the Shire came together to debate, learn, and made recommendations to include in the Council Plan.